 Today TEACH empowers a dynamic cohort of over 1,000 volunteers (and counting!) to bring educational, hands-on science activities to children facing medical conditions in over 30 hospitals and medical centers worldwide.
 In the past year alone, over 90 modules have brought smiles to more than 500 children.
 In the last few months alone, we have surpassed that number of children reached.

 Through engagement with practical science concepts, the children are challenged yet empowered.
 They emerge comforted and confident, encouraged to successfully cope with the trials that lie before them.
 TEACH modules challenge children to think creatively and bring an element of fun to an otherwise monotonous day.

 Our volunteers are committed university and medical students who devote their free time to TEACH.
 They develop ideas for modules, translate these ideas into practical design- fun and educational science experiments- and implement the modules for eager patients and their accompanying family members.

-When TEACH volunteers visit, children get excited and get to experience science, art, history and other important topics through more than 75 different interactive modules.
+When TEACH volunteers visit, children get excited and get to experience STEM topics through more than 75 different interactive modules.
 Patients can learn about real life concepts while also having an exceptional amount of fun .
 They are amazed as they create silly putty while they learn about polymers and use basic engineering principles to build boats that really float.
 Observing the science of physiological respiration using yeast to inflate a balloon or discovering density by creating their very own lava lamps truly changes the way they view science, their stay in the hospital and life.

 TEACH began a few years ago with three students servicing one hospital, once a month.
-This past year, TEACH has grown to include hundreds of student volunteers and to service fourteen hospitals internationally.
+This past year, TEACH has grown to include hundreds of student volunteers and to service more than 30 hospitals internationally.
 With partnerships and collaborations TEACH is reaching for innovative ways to reach more children, more often, and even more successfully.